wp-cli/handbook/repository-management.md

 Package names for the official `wp-cli` GitHub repository need to be discussed upfront with the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).

+Before creating a new repository, it's important to discuss the repository first.
+This discussion helps establish consensus on what purpose the codebase serves, and where it lives best in the WP-CLI ecosystem.

 Package names for WP-CLI commands must end with the `-command` suffix.

 _Example: `wp-cli/scaffold-package-command`._